Start building today!

 Plan and cost recipes

-Teaches the skills and knowledge required to plan and cost recipes for dishes or food product ranges for any type of cuisine or food service style.
+This unit teaches you the skills and knowledge required to plan and cost recipes for dishes or food product ranges for any type of cuisine or food service style.
+It requires the ability to identify customer preferences, select recipes to meet customer and business needs, cost recipes and evaluate their success.

 Manage conflict

-Teaches the skills and knowledge required to resolve complex or escalated complaints and disputes with internal and external customers and colleagues.
+This unit teaches you the skills and knowledge required to resolve complex or escalated complaints and disputes with internal and external customers and colleagues.
+It requires the ability to use effective conflict resolution techniques and communication skills to manage conflict and develop solutions across all tourism, travel, hospitality and event sectors.

 Manage finances within a budget

-Teaches the skills and knowledge required to take responsibility for budget management where others may have developed the budget.
+This unit teaches you the skills and knowledge required to take responsibility for budget management where others may have developed the budget.
+It requires the ability to interpret budgetary requirements, allocate resources, monitor actual income and expenditure, and report on budgetary deviations across all tourism, travel, hospitality and event sectors.

 Use hygienic practices for food safety

-Teaches how to use personal hygiene practices to prevent contamination of food that might cause food-borne illnesses.
+This unit teaches you how to use personal hygiene practices to prevent contamination of food that might cause food-borne illnesses.
+It requires the ability to follow predetermined organisational procedures to identify and control food hazards.

 Participate in safe food handling practices